 Dear Your Teen,

 Recently, my 11-year-old daughter became interested in all things LGBTQ.
-She came out to me a couple of weeks ago as bisexual, or at the very least she believes she is.
+She came out to me a few weeks ago as bisexual.
 She is not sexually active in any way but feels, in her words, that she mostly crushes on girls.

 I support my daughter 100 percent and always will.
 Who she loves makes no difference to me.

 I told her that sexuality can be very fluid, and that she should not become too attached to who or what she feels she is.
 Later when she is more sure of her identity, and she wants to have it front and center or to get involved in a movement, by all means do so.
 But right now, I think it’s in her benefit to take her time.

 Can you give me any advice, especially on my suggestion that there is no rush to identify as anything just yet?

 EXPERT | Shafia Zaloom

 Dear Supportive Dad,

 It is a testament to your relationship with your daughter that she feels safe to share how she’s feeling about her sexual identity.
 I encourage all parents to communicate the same perspective on sexuality: It’s positive, it’s fluid for many, and it’s something to be valued.
 Your approach is commendable, and I have a few points to add that I hope will be helpful in your ongoing conversations with your daughter.

 When Do You Know Your Sexuality?

 Adolescence officially starts at age 11.
-As you mentioned, identity formation is a key development task during this stage.
+Identity formation is a key development task during this stage.
 Many 11-year-olds will try on different identities.
 They are neurologically programmed to explore identity and may experience and express feelings of permanence when it comes to their gender identity and/or sexual orientation.

 Some people need language that feels more concrete when exploring identity.
 Others are more comfortable with the ambiguity of remaining fluid.